Phrae

 Phrae (ᨻᩯᩖ᩵; แพร่; /th/) is a town (thesaban mueang) and capital of Phrae Province and Mueang Phrae district.
 It is located in Northern Thailand on the east bank of the Yom river, 555 km north of Bangkok by road.

 The town occupies tambon Nai Wiang of Mueang Phrae District and has an area of nine km^{2} with a population of 15,316 (2019).
-The town is known for its rich history, textile industry and temple architecture, as well as offering a blend of both Isan and Lan Na culture and cruisine.
+The town is known for its rich history, textile industry and temple architecture, as well as offering a blend of both Isan and Lan Na culture and cuisine.

-The town was first established in 1371.
-During the late 1800s, Phrae served as a major center for the teak trade, with numerous foreign companies operating around the town.
-Before centralization reforms by King Chulalongkorn were untertakened, Phrae served as the capital of the Kingdom of Phrae and the seat of the royal family of Phrae.
+The town was first established in 1371BE (828AD).
+During the late 19th century, Phrae served as a major centre for the teak trade, with numerous foreign companies operating around the town.
+Before centralisation reforms by King Chulalongkorn were untertakened, Phrae served as the capital of the Kingdom of Phrae and the seat of the royal family of Phrae.
 In 1902, the town served as the center for the Shan-led Ngiao rebellion, which aimed to overthrow Central Thai rule over Lan Na before being crushed.
 Central Thai authority over Phrae was reestablished on 16 August 1902.

 History

-Phrae was constructed during the Sukhothai period.
+Phrae was constructed during the Early to Mid Hiran Ngoenyang and Haripunchai period.
 One of the earliest temples to be constructed in Phrae was Wat Phra That Cho Hae around 1336-1338 during the Sukhothai period.
-During the 1500s, the town served as an outpost controlled by the Kingdom of Lan Na.
+During the 16th century, the town served as an outpost controlled by the Kingdom of Lan Na.

-1800s and early 1900s
+19th century and early 20th century

-During the 1800s, the Northern Thailand experienced economic growth through the teak industry.
+During the 19th century, the Northern Thailand experienced economic growth through the teak industry.
 Due to Phrae's location to numerous teak forests, the town become home to several foreign residences and companies that operated teak farms nearby, such as the East Asiatic company and the Bombay Burmah Trading Corporation.
 The East Asiatic company began logging in 1897 until it expired in 1936; while the Bombay Burmah was granted in 1889 a logging concession.
 Increased foreign presence of companies later led to an influx of foreign residences from different nations such as the United Kingdom, United States and Denmark.
 It also led to an influx of Christians and Christian missionaries, such as the American Presbyterian mission.

-The last chao luang (king) of Phrae, Piriya Thepwong, ascended the throne upon his father's death on 5 April 1889.
+The last chao luang (king) of Phrae, Phiriya Theppawong, ascended the throne upon his father's death on 5 April 1889.
 In 1891, the former treasurer of Phrae constructed the Wichai Racha Residence, which would act as a safehouse during the Ngiao rebellion and World War II.
 In 1892, Khum Chao Luang was constructed as the royal residence of the chao luang.
 In 1897, Chinese architects from Guangzhou constructed a pink-white mansion made from teak which served as a wedding present for the king of Phrae to his stepdaughter.
-Also in the same year, in line with Chulalongkorn centralization reforms, Bangkok appointed Phraya Chaiboon (Thongyuu Suwanbat) as the governor.
+Also in the same year, in line with Chulalongkorn centralisation reforms, Bangkok appointed Phraya Chaiboon (Thongyuu Suwanbat) as the governor.